 The initial proposal brought the EMT to the Loyalsock Creek, and there was also a proposal to extend the trail through Ricketts Glen and into SGL 57.

 The PGC wanted a more streamlined route between US 220 and Sullivan Falls.
 This was accomplished by removing the section of trail along the Loyalsock Creek.
-The PGC also did not want a trail through SGL 57, and that section was effectively postponed.
+The PGC also did not want a trail through SGL 57, and that section was effectively canceled.

 The PGC had concerns about what group would build and maintain the trail.
 A local recreation club agreed to fill that role.
 Camping is an ongoing issue, as it will not be allowed on SGL 13.